Trauma is at the Root of Stress

 Sometimes it’s easy to write them off and move on with your day.
 Other times they linger and cause a bit of uneasiness.
 Either way, you likely dismiss them as trivial and don’t take the time to truly understand the experiences, process them fully, and prevent them from leaving those marks.
 You may have even thought that they were just “life” and you should get over it.

 Unfortunately, the marks that are left from those myriad of difficult experiences add up.
 These everyday traumas, as well as the big ones, create programs that your subconscious then uses to determine how to react to stressful situations.
-This is why, with our products and programs, we work to resolve stress at its root.
+This is why we work to resolve stress at its root.
 Anything else is just a bandage.

 Get to the root of your stress with the Stress Immunity Reboot.